aarontleo/Cyber-Scholars/team-info.md

 # Team Members:
-  - Mentor: Aaron Leo
+  - Mentor: Aaron L
+  - Mentor: Jacob H
+  - Ezekiel A
-  -
+  - Faith M
-  -
+  - Jenna
-  -
+  - Zachary N
-  -
+  - Milan

 # Slack Group:
-  -
+  - returnvoid.slack.com

-# Meeting times. what day works best?:
+# Meeting time (tenatively)
-  -
+  - Thursday: ~ 12-12:45 -- Should last ~20 mins

 # Use SCRUM methadology for meetings:
   - What have you accomplished since the last time we met?